 FRACHTENBERG, Leo Joachim.
-Czernowitz (now in Ukraina) 24.2.1883 — Waterloo, Iowa 26.11.1930.
-U.S. (Austrian born) Linguist and Anthropologist.
-Son of Abraham Fr. and Jeanette Rottenstreich.
-Gymnasium in Przemysl (now Poland), in 1904 immigrated to the U.S.A.
-Studies at Cornell, then Columbia University (M.A.
+Czernowitz (now Chernivtsi in Ukraina) 24.2.1883 — Waterloo, Iowa 26.11.1930.
+U.S. (Austrian-born) Linguist and Anthropologist.
+Son of Abraham Fr. and Jeanette Rottenstreich, a Jewish family.
+Gymnasium in Przemyśl (now in Poland), in 1904 immigrated to the U.S.A.
+Studies at Cornell, then at Columbia University (M.A.
 1906, Ph.D.
 1910).
 He was student of Franz Boas, but apparently also of Jackson.
 In 1910-12 lectured anthropology at Columbia, then Ethnologist at Bureau of American Ethnology, worked in Salem, Oregon until 1917.
-Because his Austrian background he was fired from the Bureau, but accepted in the army and rose into Lieutenant Colonel.
+Because of his Austrian background he was fired from the Bureau, but accepted in the army and rose into Lieutenant-Colonel.
 From 1920 General Secretary of Young Men’s Hebrew Association in Troy NY.
 Died of pneumonia when only 47.
+Married with Claudia E. MacDonald, two children.
 Did fieldwork on Amerindian languages.

 – “Etymologian studies in Ormazdian and Ahrimanian words in Avestan”, Spiegel Mem.
 Vol. Bombay 1908, 269-289.

 – Wrote on Amerindian languages, edited many texts in them.

 Sources: Wikipedia and some stray notes, but nothing about his Iranian studies.